-The Act sets out the precise information you must tell your neighbour and you must tell your neighbour in writing.
-It is common to use a standard Party Wall Notice to make sure that this is done.
-We’ve uploaded templates to help you, the correct notice is a “Section One” notice.
-You may feel happier appointing a party wall surveyor to do this for you.
+The Act sets out the precise information you must tell your neighbour, and this must be in writing.
+There is a standard Party Wall Notice to make sure that this is done correctly and we’ve uploaded templates to help you.
+The correct template to complete is a “Section One” notice.
+Alternatively, you may feel happier appointing a party wall surveyor to do this for you.
 Collier Stevens has a competitive fixed fee service which includes serving the correct notices.

-There is no right to build astride the boundary if your neighbour objects.
-If your neighbour does object then you might have to alter your drawings so it is best to check early on.
+There is no right to build astride the boundary and if your neighbour objects. then you might have to alter your drawings, so it is best to check early on.

-If you build inside your land away from the boundary (even by a small amount) you will not need to notify your neighbour, although if you are forming foundations, you may need serve a notice under Section 6 if their building is close enough.
+If you build on your land away from the boundary (even by a small amount) you will not need to notify your neighbour.
+However, if you are forming foundations, you may need serve a notice under Section 6 of the Party Wall Act, if their building is closer than 3m.
 See also “Excavating Near Your Neighbour”.

 When do I need to serve a notice if I want to build on or astride the line of junction (boundary)?

 At least one month before the planned starting date for building the wall.

 What happens after I serve a notice to build astride the boundary line?

 The adjoining owner has 14 days to agree in writing to the building of a new party wall astride the boundary line.
 If they do this the work may go ahead.

 If the adjoining owner does not respond, or objects to the proposed new wall astride the boundary line, you must build the wall wholly on your own land, and wholly at your own expense.